johnfedoruk/bangular/aio/content/guide/ngmodule-faq.md

 In fact, many libraries declare and export components you'll never use.
 If you don't reference them, the tree shaker drops these components from the final code package.

-If the [Angular compiler](guide/ngmodule-faq#q-angular-compiler) generated code for every declared component, it would defeat the purpose of the tree shaker.
+If the [Bangular compiler](guide/ngmodule-faq#q-bangular-compiler) generated code for every declared component, it would defeat the purpose of the tree shaker.

 Instead, the compiler adopts a recursive strategy that generates code only for the components you use.